Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Not all roofing skills are the same.
 Installing a metal roof requires specialized tools, techniques, and training that differ significantly from installing composition shingles or cedar shakes.
 You want a team that works with metal day in and day out, not just occasionally.
 Ask potential contractors for a portfolio of their recent metal roofing projects.
 Don’t be shy about asking direct questions, like “How many metal roofs have you installed in the Puget Sound area?” or “What type of metal systems do you specialize in?”
 Their answers will quickly tell you if they have the hands-on experience your project deserves.

-Read Reviews and Check References
+Read Online Reviews and Ask for References

 Online reviews are a great starting point, but it’s important to read between the lines.
 Look for comments that mention communication, professionalism, and how the team handled unexpected issues.
 A long list of five-star ratings is great, but detailed reviews give you a clearer picture of the customer experience.
 Take it a step further by asking the contractor for a list of two or three recent references—and then actually call them.
 Ask the previous clients about their overall satisfaction, whether the project stayed on budget, and if the job site was kept clean.

-Compare Detailed Estimates and Warranties
+Compare Detailed Bids and Warranties

 When you gather quotes, resist the urge to simply go with the lowest bid.
 A quality estimate should be a detailed, itemized document that breaks down the costs for materials, labor, permits, and debris removal.
 This transparency helps you understand exactly what you’re paying for and prevents surprise costs later.
 You should also get a clear explanation of the warranties.
 Typically, you’ll receive a material warranty from the manufacturer and a workmanship warranty from the contractor.
 Make sure you understand what each one covers and for how long.

-Assess Their Communication and Safety Protocols
+Prioritize Good Communication and On-Site Safety

 Pay close attention to how a contractor communicates from your very first interaction.
 Do they answer your calls promptly?
 Do they provide clear, straightforward answers to your questions?
 This initial experience is often a strong indicator of how they’ll communicate throughout the project.
 It’s also important to ask about their safety plan.
 Roofing is a hazardous job, and a professional company will prioritize the safety of their crew and your property.
 They should be able to explain their safety protocols and how they adhere to industry standards.